-MMC reviewed pertinent data from the La Mina Project regarding exploration data and methods for the La Cantera and Middle Zone Deposits.
-MMC determined that the statement of mineral resources at La Mina is reported in accordance with Canadian National Instrument 43-101, and the technical work summarized herein conforms to practices established by CIM Definition Standards (2010).
-MMC completed its review of the project in preparation for this Technical Report.
-MMC met its objective and concludes:
+The authors reviewed pertinent data from the La Mina Project regarding exploration data and methods for the La Cantera and Middle Zone Deposits.
+The technical work summarized herein conforms to practices established by CIM Definition Standards (2010).
+It is concluded that:

-- The geology of the La Cantera and Middle Zone models is well understood and well represented in the models presented - The additional drilling closed off some mineralization near the surface, though the mineral deposit remains open at depth - The grade estimates for the La Mina Project can be relied upon - Metallurgical studies were sufficient enough to convert Inferred Resource to Indicated resources at both La Cantera and Middle Zone deposits - Mineral resources have been pit constrained - Pit constrained resources were used as a test for the reasonable prospects of eventual economic extraction - There is sufficient information that a Preliminary Economic Assessment (PEA) can be completed on the La Mina Project - MMC has validated the Mineral Resources discussed in this report and concludes that there are no known or foreseeable impacts or risks to the project's continued viability.
+- The geology of the La Cantera and Middle Zone models is well understood and well represented in the models presented; - The additional drilling closed off some mineralization near the surface, though the mineral deposits remain open at depth; - The grade estimates for the La Mina Project can be relied upon; - Metallurgical studies were sufficient enough to convert Inferred Resource to Indicated resources at both La Cantera and Middle Zone deposits; - Mineral resources are pit constrained; - Pit constrained resources were used as a test for the reasonable prospects of eventual economic extraction; - There is sufficient information that a Preliminary Economic Assessment (PEA) can be completed on the La Mina Project.